jvina23/google-homepage/README.md

-Current project is to deconstruct then construct a website.
-So far, I've learned git basics, html basics, and css basics.
+Current project is to reconstruct the basics of the google homepage.
+So far, I've learned the basics of git, html, and css.